BaconIsAVeg/outside/README.md

-  -l, --location <LOCATION>            'City, CA' or leave blank to auto-detect -u, --units <UNITS>                  Units of measurement [possible values: metric, imperial] -o, --output-format <OUTPUT_FORMAT>  Desired output format [possible values: simple, detailed, json, waybar]
+  -l, --location <LOCATION>            'City, CA' or leave blank to auto-detect -u, --units <UNITS>                  Units of measurement [possible values: metric, imperial] -o, --output-format <OUTPUT_FORMAT>  Desired output format [possible values: simple, detailed, json, waybar] -h, --help                           Print help
-      --use-cache <USE_CACHE>          Don't use cached location and weather data [possible values: true, false] -h, --help                           Print help
   -V, --version                        Print version
 ```

 The `--location` should be a string with your city and country code, e.g. `London, GB` or `New York, US`.
 If this value is not provided, http://ip-api.com will be used to auto-detect your location based on your IP address.
-Location data is cached for one hour, and weather data is cached for 10 minutes to reduce API calls.
-You can disable caching by setting `--use-cache false`.
+Location data is cached for 4 hours, and weather data is cached for 10 minutes to reduce API calls.

 ## Example Outputs